|Coordinates:||10.4544 N 78.7247 E (mistake up to 200 m)|

 Eladipattam got its name from seven holes cut in the rock - they serve as steps to ascend the shelter.
 Inside this cave there are seventeen polished stone berths aligned into rows, each with a raised part - most likely these were beds for Jains with "stone pillows".

 The largest of these ascetic beds contains inscription in Brahmi script, Tamil language from the 1st century BC.
 Some more inscriptions in Tami language are from much later time - the 8th century AD.
 These inscriptions name mendicants - monks, for example - Tolakunrattu Kadavulan, Tirunillan, Tiruppuranan, Tittaicbaranan, Sri Purrnacandlan, Nityakaran Pattakali.
 Most likely these people spent their lives in isolation in this hill.

 Eladipattam served as a site of very severe penance - kayotsarga (meditation in standing posture until salvation) and sallekhana (fasting until death).

 Unfortunately most ancient inscriptions are covered with recent writings of vandals.

 The famous paintings are located in later rock-cut temple named Arivar-Koil (temple of the Arhats) in north-western side of rock.
-This temple has been cut in rock in 7th - 9th c.
+This temple has been cut in rock in the 7th - 9th c.
 AD.

 Facade of temple is simple, with four rock-cut columns and one pilaster to the right.
-This construction is new, from 20th century, built using the details from other monuments of architecture.
+This construction is new, from the 20th century, built using the details from other monuments of architecture.

 Temple consists of forepart - and hall - ardha mandapam (Ardhamandapam) and a smaller cell - sanctum sanctorum (garbha griham) - at the rear wall.
 It seems that in Pandya times there was added also another forepart - mukha mandapam, which later collapsed.